themcaffee/led-patterns/README.md

 # led-patterns

 Web application to easily create pixels of images or by painting with a cursor for use in a LED matrix.
 Has a configurable height and width and allows any image to be made into pixel art.
+Try me out [here](https://led.mitchmcaffee.com)!

 ## Build Setup